Why Is Credit Monitoring Important?

 unauthorized activity has

 occured… you could be a

 What are the Benefits of Credit Monitoring?

-By enrolling in a credit monitoring service, you'll be on your way to becoming more knowledgeable about your credit profile.
+By enrolling in a credit monitoring product, you'll be on your way to becoming more knowledgeable about your credit profile.

 With a credit monitoring product, you’ll be able to: